How to Avoid the Worst Extended Auto Warranty Companies

 Here are some signs that you’ve been scammed by an illegitimate or nonexistent auto warranty company:

-• You purchased the warranty during an unsolicited phone call.
+• You bought the warranty during an unsolicited phone call.

-• You can't find any employees on LinkedIn.
+• You cannot find employees or a business footprint on LinkedIn.

 What to do if you’ve been scammed